Friday, June 28, 2024

 Now you can expect to hear either little or nothing from our local politicos, or perhaps you'll hear about an assessment freeze.
 This freeze only applies if you have a homestead exemption on your Dunwoody property, so if this isn't the case, your taxes will go up, perhaps significantly, every year.
 And, if you rent, well, that homestead exemption doesn't apply, and while you do not see the taxes itemized on your lease (perhaps you should) you are indeed paying these taxes and suffering from the annual increases.
 Given city hall's recent love affair with rental units, increasing by the hundreds, more and more voters are suffering from the city's annual tax increase.

-When properties sell, and they do, even in Dunwoody, the value marks to market to the purchaser is likely in a hell of a surprise when they start paying two, three or four times in taxes above what the seller was paying.
+When properties sell, and they do, even in Dunwoody, the value marks to market so the purchaser is likely in for a hell of a surprise when they start paying two, three or four times in taxes above what the seller was paying.
 Oh, and for that, they still will not see traffic enforcement in our drive thru zones.
 They'll just pay more to not get the same services the seller wasn't getting.

 Welcome to Dunwoody.